 The rinsing stage is the most important, as leaving soap in your dog’s coat can cause irritation and attract dirt.
 Take care to rub down the hind and buttocks and ensure that all soap is removed.
 Stand clear of your dog once you take it out of the bath, as puppies like to dry themselves through movement.
 If you’re drying them with a towel, rub down their fur until the outer layer is thoroughly dry and the inner is dry enough to run your fingers through.

 If you’re planning to blowdry your dog, turn the appliance on before you start the bath and leave it on the side to help it get used to the noise.
 Once it’s dry, give your puppy a final brush and check for any knots to prevent matted fur.
-Once you’re done, reward your dog for its good behaviour and patience with a tasty treat, like our DreamBone Beef & Sweet Potato Twists.
+Once you’re done, reward your dog for its good behaviour and patience with a puppy friendly treat.
+Check out our treats page for our amazing selection!

 The Webbox Difference